 The most common cause of vitamin B12 deficiency is inadequate absorption.
 The following conditions influence the absorption:

-B12 is often deficient in the elderly, as they often lack either hydrochloric acid or intrinsic factors.
+B12 is often deficient in the elderly, as they often lack either hydrochloric acid or intrinsic factor.

 Strict long-term vegetarians (vegans) are at risk of B12 deficiency due to inadequate intake.